 These are considered to be comprehensive effects of health management, and we will continue to strengthen health promotion measures on an ongoing basis in the years to come.

 Includes medical costs, sick / accident allowances, lump-sum birth allowances, maternity allowances, burial expenses.

 *2National Federation of Health Insurance Societies:

-「Data taken from an overview of health insurance society early budget collation results.
+Data taken from an overview of health insurance society early budget collation results.

 External Recognition regarding Occupational Health

-Mitsui Chemicals has received the Sports Yell Company certification for 2018 from the Japan Sports Agency.
-This marks the second consecutive year that Mitsui Chemicals has earned this certification.
+Mitsui Chemicals has received the Sports Yell Company certification for 2019 from the Japan Sports Agency.
+This marks the third consecutive year that Mitsui Chemicals has earned this certification.
 Launched in 2017, the program acknowledges companies that are proactively running sports initiatives to improve employee health.
 The hope is that this will lead to a growing number of sports-related social opportunities.
 Mitsui Chemicals was recognized by the Japan Sports Agency for its Healthy Mileage competition, a health initiative that is run within the company.

-Mitsui Chemicals was certified as a Tokyo Metropolitan Sports Promotion Company 2018, which is hosted by the Bureau of Olympic and Paralympic Games Tokyo 2020 Preparation, under the Tokyo Metropolitan Government, for the fourth consecutive year.
+Mitsui Chemicals was certified as a Tokyo Metropolitan Sports Promotion Company 2019, which is hosted by the Bureau of Olympic and Paralympic Games Tokyo 2020 Preparation, under the Tokyo Metropolitan Government, for the fifth consecutive year.
 The program started in fiscal 2015 to recognize enterprises taking initiatives in promoting sports among employees and making social contributions in the sports area.
 Our certification was in recognition of the Healthy Mileage Campaign for our employees.